Professor Jerri Daboo

 British Asian Women and Self-Harm

 A practice-based research project, funded by the Asian Arts Agency in Bristol, exploring the reasons for the high incidence of self-harm among Asian women in Britain.
 The project consisted of a series of drama-based workshops in a community centre in Bristol.
 The research additionally involved an historical study of the ritual of sati in India, and issues of appropriation and translocation, particularly through theories of postcolonialism and select aspects of cotemporary fields in geography.

 - ‘Unveiled: interrogating the use of applied drama in multiple and specific sites’, Research in Drama Education, Vol 12, No1, 2007

 This is a project funded by an AHRC/REACT grant working with musician and composer Kuljit Bhamra to create prototype for an electronic form of the Indian tabla drums.
 As well as producing the prototype, the project conducted focus groups with tabla players and wetsern orchestral percussionists, and is creating new teaching materials for the instrument.

 - 'Demystifying or Destroying?
 Cultural heritage and tradition in playing the tabla, and developing the electronic tabla and digital notation system', in Whatley S, Cisneros R, Sabiescu A (eds) Digital Echoes: Spaces for Intangible and Performance-based Cultural Heritage, Cambridge: Cambridge Scholars Publishing, 2016strument.

-I am currently supervising six PhD students, including three through practice.
+I am currently supervising six PhD students, including three through practice, and have previously supervised ten students through to completion.
 Subject areas include performance and culture; ritual performance; actor/performer training; traditional and contemporary dance forms.